Baháʼí Faith in Scotland: History

 The first person to become a Bahá’i in Scotland was Arthur Cuthbert, who lived on the Balgreggan Estate south of Stranraer.
 Although it's not clear exactly when he declared himself to be a Baháʼi, there are reports of Baháʼis visiting him early in the 1900s.
-When Cuthbert was staying in Haifa sometime during the 1880s or early 1890s, he caught sight of Baháʼu’lláh in the distance on three occasions, at a time when Baháʼu'lláh was staying in the German colony at Haifa.
+When Cuthbert was staying in Haifa sometime during the 1880s or early 1890s, he caught sight of Baháʼu’lláh in the distance on three occasions, at a time when Baháʼu'lláh was staying in the German colony at Haifa, Israel.
 In 1906 Cuthbert wrote to 'Abdu’l-Bahá with questions, 'Abdu’l-Bahá responding with a letter [tablet] stressing the power of God's Manifestations, particularly Baháʼu’lláh, to transform the world.

 In 1906, Mrs Jane Elizabeth Whyte, wife of onetime Moderator of the General Assembly of the Free Church of Scotland, Alexander Whyte, travelled to 'Akká in Palestine in order to visit 'Abdu’l-Bahá, the son of Baháʼu’lláh.
 The invitation came from Mrs Whyte's friend, Mary Thornburgh-Cropper, who was the first person to become a Baháʼi in England in 1898.
 Mrs. Whyte was encouraged to take up the offer by Professor E. G. Browne, who was the only Westerner to leave an account of his meeting with Baháʼu’lláh, in 'Akká, in 1890; he later visited 'Abdu’l-Bahá in London and Paris during 1912–13.

 On her return to Edinburgh, Mrs Whyte began sharing the Baháʼi teachings, and during the World Missionary Conference which took place in Edinburgh in 1910, she distributed copies of Baháʼu’lláh’s Hidden Words amongst the participants.
 As a result of Mrs Whyte's connection with the Baháʼi Faith, she was instrumental in planning and organising a visit to Edinburgh by 'Abdu’l-Bahá in January 1913.

 Two years previously, in 1911, the Scottish branch of the Theosophical Society published a long article on the Baháʼi Faith in their journal, 'Theosophy in Scotland'.
 This came about through correspondence with Major Tudor Pole who was closely affiliated with the Baháʼis and a key figure in alternative spiritual thinking at the beginning of the century.
 When 'Abdu’l-Bahá first visited England in 1911 the Secretary of the Scottish Theosophical Society, Mr Graham Pole, took a delegation to London from Scotland to meet him, returning home with a very positive report on the visit.